bsiddiqui92/conway/README.md

 # how to run

-clone this repository or download the files.
+1. clone this repository or download the files.

-from your terminal change your directory to the main project directory
+2. from your terminal change your directory to the main project directory

+3. Run the program by typing php conway.php <path to your input file>

+4. Output will be displayed on termian screen